adriesse/pvpltools-python/README.md

 Latest news
 -----------

+2021-10-17: New module `power_conversion`, which introduces a function for calculating the ADR inverter model coeffients and more.

+2021-08-11: The IEC 61853 spectral factor function has a new option `integration_limit`.
+Explanations are provided in the doc string.

 2020-12-02: Seven models and a model fitting function are now available, and the example code shows how to fit them to data and calculate rms error for comparisons.
 And of course there are nice graphs.